 Below is an interesting excerpt from the same article written in 1915 about the Coldstream Canyon emigrant route, used for about 18 years, from 1846 to 1864 by many pioneers, but not the Donner Party.
 The Donner Party made all their attempts on the Stephens route, traveling the north side of the lake.
 The Coldstream route was an alternative to the 1844 Stephens route.
 It was longer and higher but less steep than the Stephens route.

-The article also shows that the Coldstream route was never used after the Dutch Flat Donner Lake Wagon Road opened in 1864, which only makes sense.
+The article also shows that the Coldstream route was never used after the Dutch Flat Donner Lake Wagon Road opened in 1864.

 The 1866 photo at right (yes it really was taken in 1866) shows the Dutch Flat Donner Lake Wagon Road near the summit, looking north--Highway 40 is now above this road, with the bridge to the right.
 If you are walking down the incline below the auto tunnel, you'll see this view.
 Notice the wagon train.
 Mark Twain most likely used this road, since he worked in Virginia City and Sacramento.

 DFDLWR in use from 1864 to 1909

 Many articles about this road repeat the claim that the DFDLWR was not used much--or at all--after the railroad opened in 1869, until the state took over the road in 1909.
 This never made sense to me and I've yet to see any historical evidence of this, such as newspaper articles from the period.